Culture of Latvia: History

 The area of Latvia has been inhabited since 9000 BC.
 Baltic tribes, the ancestors of present-day Latvians, arrived around 3000 BC.
-In the 13th century after the conquest of today's Latvia, Baltic Germans settled here and gradually became the upper class and rulers of Latvia, while Latvians and Livonians lost their positions finally becoming serfs in the 16th century.
-This caused the Germanisation of the educated inhabitants of other nationalities, yet preserved some local traditions.
+In the 13th century after the conquest of today's Latvia, Baltic Germans settled here, and gradually became the upper class and rulers of Latvia, while Latvians and Livonians lost their positions, becoming serfs in the 16th century.
+This caused the Germanisation of the educated inhabitants of other nationalities, yet some local traditions were preserved.
 In the 19th century, when serfdom was abolished, a Latvian nationalist movement, the First Latvian National Awakening, begun.
 Led by "Young Latvians", it encouraged Latvians to become artists and scholars, while preserving their cultural heritage and the language.
 The movement was countered by a period of Russification, followed by the leftist movement New Current at the beginning of the 20th century; it is regarded as a period in which Latvian culture thrived.
 This caused the second "Latvian National Awakening", leading ultimately to the proclamation of an independent Latvia in 1918.

-On 15 May 1934, Kārlis Ulmanis seized power in a coup d'etat and established an authoritarian regime, which lasted only until the outbreak of World War II and Soviet occupation in 1939–40.
+On 15 May 1934, Kārlis Ulmanis seized power in a coup d'état and established an authoritarian regime, which lasted only until the outbreak of World War II and Soviet occupation in 1939–40.
 In cultural terms, however, this period is seen as a "golden age" for Latvia.
 During the war, with a period of German occupation from 1941 to 1945, Latvia lost its de facto independence as it was occupied by the USSR and became the Latvian SSR.
 Soviet rule ended in 1991 during the third "Latvian National Awakening" and the restoration of independence.

-People
+Demography

 The majority of inhabitants are Latvians.
 There is a culturally and linguistically distinct subgroup, the Latgalians, who inhabit the Latgale region in eastern Latvia.
 Another indigenous group are the Livonians, whose Finnic Livonian language is nearly extinct.
 The largest minority group is the Slavic people, notably Russians.
 Other well known minorities are Romani people, Baltic Germans and Jews, whose population decreased significantly after the Second World War, as well as Lithuanians and Estonians.